hellerve/blog/posts/The_Worst_Professional_Advice_You_Will_Ever_Get.md

+---
+title: "The Worst Professional Advice You Will Ever Get"
+date: 2021-02-16
+---

 There is one piece of advice that you get a lot when you go through the German school and university system, and it happens to be very bad.
 So bad, in fact, that I don’t even think the title of this blog post is clickbait.